GoogleCloudPlatform/professional-services/examples/dataflow-data-generator/README.md

 The data generator will parse your field names and generate keys/ids for fields whose name contains "_key" or "_id".
 The cardinality of such key columns can be controlled with the `--n_keys` parameter.

+##### Primary Key (optional)
+The data generator can support a single primary key column by passing a field name to `--primary_key_col`.
+Note this is done by a deduplication process at the end of the pipeline.
+This may be a bottleneck for large data volumes.
+Also, using this parameter might cause you to fall short of `--num_records` output records due to the deduplicaiton.
+To mitigate this you can set `--n_keys` to a number much larger than the number of records you are generating.

 #### Date Parameters (optional)
 To constrain the dates generated in date columns one can use the `--min_date` and `--max_date` parameters.
 The minimum date will default to January 1, 2000 and the max_date will default to today.